Quasi-Einstein structures and Hitchin's equations: Solutions without Killing vectors

 \subsection{General solution from a third order PDE}

 We begin by introducing coordinates $(x,y)$ such that

-Note that this is always possible: up to scale there is a unique vector $Y$ such that $g(X,Y) = 0$, and locally we can always find non-vanishing functions $\nu_1,\nu_2$ such that $\nu_1X$ and $\nu_2Y$ commute.
-We then take these as our coordinate vector fields $\partial_x$ and $\partial_y$.
+for some functions $A,B,C$.
+Note that this is always possible: up to scale there is a unique vector $Y$ such that $g(X,Y) = 0$, and locally we can always find non-vanishing functions $\nu_1,\nu_2$ such that $\nu_1X$ and $\nu_2Y$ commute by solving

+We then take $\nu_1X$ and $\nu_2Y$ as our coordinate vector fields $\partial_x$ and $\partial_y$.
 In these coordinates the $xy$-component of the QEE gives Hence (after redefining $y$ if necessary) we may assume that $B = C$.
 Next we combine the $xx$ and $yy$ equations to eliminate the second derivative terms.
 We obtain

 Solving this equation for $A$ yields (after redefining $x$ if necessary) $A = B\text{exp}(-\frac 2m U)$, where $U$ is a function such that $\partial_y U = B$.
 We find

 Note that (\ref{dphi}) and (\ref{divphi}) are equivalent to Jezierski's vector field $\Phi = X/\vert X \vert^2$ satisfying d$\Phi^\flat = 0$ and div~$\Phi = -\frac 1m$ \cite{J09}.
 The final unsolved component of the QEE gives a PDE for $U$